VITObelgium/asb-usecases/README.md

 <img src="resources/demo_gettingstarted/ndvicalc_gotowrapper.png" width="400"/><br><em>Figure: wrapper creation</em>

-Then setup the inputs (1), outputs (2), select the dependencies (3) and resources (4) as shown:
+Then **setup the inputs (1), outputs (2), select the dependencies (3) and resources (4)** as shown:

 <img src="resources/demo_gettingstarted/ndvicalc_setupwrapper.png" width="400"/><br><em>Figure: wrapper setup</em>

-Click on download and save the file at a suitable location.
+Click on **Download** and save the file at a suitable location.
 This produces an empty wrapper to start with.
-Because we are going to save the results in NetCDF format, we will need an extra dependency that is not in the PyWPS4 group.
+Because we are going to save the results in NetCDF format, we will need an extra dependency that is not yet in the PyWPS4 software group.
-Next to the wrapper, save a file called requirements.txt.
+Next to the wrapper, **save a file** called *requirements.txt*.
 This file should have a single line: h5netcdf.

-Open the file in your favorite editor and copy paste the following code:
+Open the file in your favorite editor and **copy-paste the body between the two logger calls 'starting' and 'finished'**.
+The complete contents should look like as follows:

     #!/usr/bin/python